yousinix/portfolYOU/_projects/(1) HabitForge.md

 *Principal Software Engineer, Creator/Owner*

-Created a free "positive habit formation" application used by over 200k people during its 6 year lifespan, logging over 2 Million+ successful days.

-Leveraging open source Ruby on Rails and mysql, it was often listed in the top 5-10 productivity apps, and was featured by authors in print and web magazines:
+Sandon created a free "positive habit formation" application used by over 200k people during its 6 year lifespan.
+Leveraging open source Ruby on Rails and mysql, users logged over 2 Million+ successful days of habit-building.
+It was often listed in the top 5-10 productivity apps, and was featured by authors in print and web magazines:

 *PCWorld, LifeHacker, Forbes.com, WebPsychology, Family Circle, Shape, 4 Hour Body, Fast Company and others.*